 Population – (sub-heading) refugees, health, famine, quality of life.

 Please don’t get bogged down in this, though, because it’s all a bit negative!
 The point is to encourage discussion in English.
 So, be sure to include solutions.
 In addition, I recommend the interesting and positive documentary “Kiss the Soil” (I saw it on Netflix), and also the beautiful documentary film, “The Serengeti Rules,” which was made over sixty years.
 These resources will give you some exciting, positive input!

 Don’t get depressed!

-I think it's more fun to look at solutions to environmental problems than the problems themselves, which can be gloomy and irrelevant to an ESL class.
-There's new technology coming our way that may save us.
-Cars running on water...LIFI replacing WIFI (which is supposedly nearly saturated), birth rates are dropping in many places, greater consciousness of the pesticides in our food.
+I think it’s more fun to look at solutions to environmental problems than the problems themselves, which can be gloomy and irrelevant to an ESL class.
+There’s new technology coming that may save us.
+Indeed, if powerful lobbies like Big Ag and Big Pharma cannot control things, there may be hope.
+Birth rates are dropping in many places, and the public has a greater consciousness of the pesticides in our food.

 Use structured activities to promote discussion rather than assuming your students will be interested

-The thing to watch out for is that the class aren't really interested in discussing the issue, much to your amazement, and your debate falls flat.
-Hence using structured games like Battleships or fake debates like Persuasion where people take on a role that does not necessarily express their personal view.
-When people are in a role they feel less vulnerable.
-Look at the debates game in the Teens and Adults book and see about discussing the environment, proposing solutions and voting them in or not.
-Receive free samples from the sign-up form on the home page.
+You may think you have a hot topic and be disappointed that students are quiet and detached.
+The thing to watch out for is that the class isn’t really interested in discussing the issue, much to your amazement, and your activity falls flat.
+Hence it is beneficial to use structured games like Battleships or fake debates like Persuasion, where people take on a role that does not necessarily express their personal view.
+When people play a role, they feel less vulnerable.